MaxPower007-Rs/Tech/2. IoT/Co,unicaciones/MQTT/Readme.md

 # MQTT
 ## By [Naveen PS](https://www.linkedin.com/posts/naveenpsofficial_mqtt-iot-packet-activity-6939899955394285568-hLJu/?utm_source=linkedin_share&utm_medium=member_desktop_web)
+## Topic 1
 Contribution Naveen PS
 MQTT is Message Queuing Telemetry Transport Right? - NO!
 WRONG!
 It's Simply
 MQ Telemetry Transport
 The MQ is in reference to a product called IBM MQ.
 I will be posting MQTT related concepts and their practical use cases for next few days.
 Follow my LinkedIn profile to get updates.
 #mqtt #iot

 𝑴𝑸𝑻𝑻 𝑰𝒏𝒔𝒊𝒈𝒉𝒕𝒔 : 1
+## Topic 2
 We got MQTT 5 after MQTT 3.1.1.
 What happened to MQTT 4?!
 The answer lies hidden inside the Variable Header part of the MQTT CONNECT Packet.
 To be exact, we need to examine an 8 bit unsigned value that represents the version shown in the below picture.
 For MQTT 3.1 - this is 0x03
 For MQTT 3.1.1 -  this is 0x04